Markers¶

 In this scenario three custom resource fields will be generated.
 The value from

-is provided as a value for the environment
+example, if prod is provided as a value for the environment field, the

-resulting config map will get the label app: myapp-prod
+resulting config map will get the label app: myapp-prod.
+Values from the

 Arbitrary (optional)¶